TimothyByrd/ChaosHelper/README.md

 For example, I am using a Neversink filter, but I'd like to insert lines to highlight items to craft for a Shak Vortex build.
 Put the custom text into a file named `filter_insert.txt` and put that file into the same folder as ChaosHelper.exe.
 The contents of filter_insert.txt will be inserted into the generated filter just before the chaos recipe entries.
 Note that `Hide` entries in filter_insert.txt will take precedence over entries later in the filter file.

+**What's this about closing ports?**

+Some players who play in the hardcore leagues use a "logout macro" as a panic button when they think their character is about to die and want to disconnect as quickly as possible.
+The belief is that force closing the TCP ports used by PoE is the fastest way to do this.

+The ClosePortsForPid utility in this repo can close all the TCP entries for a process.
+Beyond that, it can directly close a specified TCP entry - doing so in a single Windows API call.

+When port closing is enabled, ChaosHelper checks what TCP entry PoE is using whenever a new area is entered.
+(PoE uses a different entry for each area instance.)
+On executing the closePorts hotkey, it will try to directly close that TCP entry, with a fallback to closing all ports for the PoE process.

+Using the SetTcpEntry API requires running ChaosHelper as Administrator.
+If you are going to do this, I strongly recommend building the binaries yourself.

 ## Links
 <a name="h12" />